UBC-ECESS/EcessDiscordBot/README.md

 #### Course Info

 Course info can be attained with `!courseinfo <course>`.
-Note that the course structure should be DEPT### (case-sensitive).
+Note that the course structure should be DEPT### (case-insensitive).
 The command scrapes the UBC Course Schedule, so the data should be up-to-date.
 If it fails, use `!prereq <course>` instead.

 #### Repl
 Commands can be found within the `Repl.py` file.